 Survivor is a series of portraits of Holocaust survivors photographed by acclaimed British photographer Harry Borden.
 I partnered with Harry halfway through the project in 2009 and traveled to Israel and New York with him to photograph survivors.
 I also documented the process and journey, as well as interviewed each survivor about how to live after surviving trauma.
-The book of photographs has now been published by Octopus Publishing Group in the UK and will be released worldwide in April 2017.
+The book of photographs has now been published by Octopus Publishing Group in the UK and was released worldwide in April 2017.
 We expect to host exhibitions around the world and I will produce a documentary about the journey, which will include interviews with survivors, to accompany the photographs.

 Here is a short video and brief explaining the project: